thallesgate/rodney-robot/README.md

 # rodney_printed
 First ever repo for the rodney lataria project.
-Just a passion hobbie project.